SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

-Types like structures, tuples, and enumerations are made up of individual constituent values, such as a structure's properties or a tuple's elements.
+Types like structures, tuples, and enumerations are made up of individual constituent values, such as the properties of a structure or the elements of a tuple.
 Because these are value types, mutating any piece of the value mutates the whole value --- this means read or write access to one of the properties requires read or write access to the whole value.

-For example,
+For example:

 .. testcode:: memory-tuple